KalleStoffers/Thesis_labjournal_KS/README.md

 5. Connect Git, GitHub, RStudio:

     ```{r}
-    install.packages("usethis")
+    install.packages("usethis") #so we do not have to use command
+    library("usethis")
+    use_git_config(user.name = "Jane Doe", user.email = "jane@example.org") #use your username and email of your GitHub account
-    usethis::create_github_token() #save token in passwordmanager system
+    create_github_token() #save token in passwordmanager system
     gitcreds::gitcreds_set() #self explanatory I hope
     ```

-## Clone the repository:
+## Fork the original labjournal repository:

-In RStudio go to '*File', 'New Project', 'Version Control', 'Git'.* I create all my projects as subdirectory of "C:\\Github".
+1. Fork this repository using the fork button in the top right hand corner of Github, to make a personal copy of this lab journal;

-Navigate to your Github account and find your new repository.
-Under your repository name, navigate to '*Settings*'; click on '*Pages*' on the sidebar; select the main-branch as your publishing source, and serve from the 'docs'-folder:
+2. Go to your own GitHub account and under your repository name, navigate to 'Settings'; click on 'Pages' on the sidebar; select the main-branch as your publishing source, and serve from the 'docs'-folder:

 ![](images/pages.png)